KiDr0x/Docker/README.md

-All of my docker stuff
+All of docker config stuff that I use on my labs